 As many of my clients and students know, I have agreat solution for those who want to capture WLAN control and management frames using a Windows system without paying anyone any money for expensive interfaces or software.
 THIS IS ONLY ABOUT SEEING THE Wi-Fi CONTROL AND MANAGEMENT – for example if you wanted to capture TCP traffic between your system and another system, to Wi-Fi this is considered Data traffic.
-Wireshark allows capture of normal Wi-Fi data traffic with your Wi-Fi NIC in managed mode – it just looks like Ethernet traffic.
+Wireshark allows capture of normal Wi-Fi data traffic with your Wi-Fi NIC in managed mode – however it just looks like Ethernet traffic (even though it isn't).
 You can stop reading here.

 If, on the other hand, you want to put the NIC into monitor mode to listen to control and management frames, like beacons, Clear to Send, Request to Send, Association, Disassociations, etc. AND you have Microsoft Windows, then this article is for you.

 The problem comes down to our friends at Microsoft.
 Windows, by definition, does not allow users to put their interface into "Monitor Mode".
 So if you use a great packet dissector like Wireshark, you can't really see the WLAN packets.
 You have 4 options:

 - Buy the Riverbed Airpcap tool which is ridiculously expensive ($700 plus) but works perfectly.

 - Use Acrylic WiFi solutions to essentially install drivers that may or may not work.
 I have not had any success with this, but some say it works for them.

 - Run Linux as a dual boot, USB boot, or VM.
 There are some complications to the VM part.
 I have written separate articles on these VM options here.

 - Want to stay with Windows only?
 There are two possibilities:

 - Use my solution below which is free and works 100% of the time